kontent-ai/delivery-sdk-net/docs/retrieving-data/caching.md

     CacheType = CacheTypeEnum.Distributed
 });
 ```
 > You can optionally register [`ILoggerFactory` implementation](../configuration/dependency-injection.md).
-Logger will have effect only when `d istributed cache` is used and [`FallbackToApi`](../../Kontent.Ai.Delivery.Caching/DistributedCacheResilientPolicy.cs) option is chosen for `DistributedCacheResilientPolicy` parameter of `DeliveryCacheOptions`.
-In this case information message will be logged when `DistributedCache` is not available.
+Logger will have effect only when `distributed cache` is used and [`FallbackToApi`](../../Kontent.Ai.Delivery.Caching/DistributedCacheResilientPolicy.cs) option is chosen for `DistributedCacheResilientPolicy` parameter of `DeliveryCacheOptions`.
+In this case information message will be logged when `distributed cache` is not available.
 Read more in [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

 ## Usage without DI